mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 #### 5.1.5.5.1 Non-Disclosing of Fees

-For non-disclosing of fees, all FSP commission from the Payee FSP should understood as the Payer FSP receiving a fee from the Payee FSP.
+For non-disclosing of fees, all FSP commission from the Payee FSP must be considered as the Payer FSP receiving a fee from the Payee FSP.
 The tax on the received fee should be handled internally within the Payer FSP, similar to the way it is handled in [Section 5.1.5.2](#5152-tax-on-fsp-internal-fee).

 #### 5.1.5.5.2 Disclosing of Fees

-If the Payee FSP commission amount is less than or equal to the amount of transaction fees originating from the Payer FSP, then the Payee FSP commission should always be understood as being used for covering fees that the Payer would otherwise need to pay.
+If the Payee FSP commission amount is less than or equal to the amount of transaction fees originating from the Payer FSP, then the Payee FSP commission must be considered as being used for covering fees that the Payer would otherwise need to pay.

 If the Payee FSP commission amount is higher than the fees from the Payer FSP, the excess FSP commission should be handled similarly as [Section 5.1.5.5.1](#51551-non-disclosing-of-fees).